CLICK THE QUESTIONS TO VIEW ANSWERS:

 - Will there be a gear check?

 Yes.
-Leave at the Little Guys Movers truck at the starting line, beginning at 6:15 am.
-Use the Race bag you have been provided.
+Leave at the Little Guys Movers truck near the starting line, beginning at 6:15 am.
+Use the Race bag they provide, attaching the gear-check tag from your bib number to the bag.

 - Will the expo be taking late registrations?